 Said about the Sahara Desert: "Beautiful big beach, isn't it?"

 Do you know just how big "the biggest beach" on the planet is?
-To be sure, the Sahara is the world's largest hot desert.
-It is nearly as large as the continent of Europe, and covers most of northern Africa and measures ca. 4,800 kilometres from the Atlantic Ocean in the west to the Red Sea in the east and has a total area of some 8,600,000 square kilometres.
+It is nearly as large as the continent of Europe, covers most of northern Africa and measures ca. 4,800 kilometres from the Atlantic Ocean in the west to the Red Sea in the east, with a total area of some 8,600,000 square kilometres.
 And to the north is the Mediterranean Sea.
 In the south are ancient sand dunes.

 Talking of bears, there are two of them in the sky.